exthod/Eyjo.DevCommander.Templates/docs/readme.md

 Usage:

-	dotnet new dcapp
+	dotnet new dcapp --ModuleName "MyFeature" or
-or

-	dotnet new dcmodule
+	dotnet new dcmodule --ModuleName "MyFeature"